Smart Telescopes: Best Buy Guide 2024

 Posted on

 With many smart telescopes already on the market and more on the way, it’s becoming a challenge to decide which smart telescope best suits your individual needs.
-In this Best Buy guide, I compare the Unistellar EVscope v2, Unistellar Equinox 2, Vaonis Stellina, Vaonis Vespera (Classic edition, Vespera II, and Vespera Pro), ZWO Seestar S50, and Dwarf II smart telescopes.
+In this Best Buy guide, I compare the Unistellar EVscope v2, Unistellar Equinox 2, Vaonis Stellina, Vaonis Vespera (Classic edition, Vespera II, and Vespera Pro), ZWO Seestar S50, and Dwarf 2 smart telescopes.
 Based on factors such as price, telescope type, camera, ease of use, real-world photo quality, storage capacity, weight, and size, this guide aims to help you make an informed decision.
 I conclude the comparison by discussing which smart telescopes are the best in their price class, ranging from $500, $1500, $2500, and a high-end $4000.
 I’ll be updating this Best Buy guide periodically as more smart telescopes become available.

 The Rise of Smart Telescopes: Simplifying Stargazing and Astrophotography for All